sara-nl/spicercourse/conclusion.md

-# Spider at a glance:
+# Spider features you tested at a glance:

 From this workshop we hope that you have a good grasp of the purpose of the platform.
 You worked on several features independently so lets have a look at the full picture.
 You have: